Zenlytic/zenlytic-docs/docs/6_connecting_with_python/3_connection_setup/connecting.md

 ### Explicitly passed values

-This is the best method for connecting if you're using a local jupyter notebook, or similar.
-If you're using a hosted notebook solution, you'll need to reference the github repo, not a local folder.
-To do that, replace the `repo_path` property with two properties `repo_url: https://{YOUR_GITHUB_USERNAME}:{YOUR_GITHUB_ACCESS_TOKEN}@github.com/my_company/my_company_data_model` and `branch: dev`.
+This is the best method for connecting if you're using a local jupyter notebook, hosted notebook, or production back end.
+You can either connect by referencing a local repo on your machine (first example below) or by connecting to a github repo and pulling a repo and branch in that repo (second example below).

+Here's an example with a local repo.

 ```
 from metrics_layer import MetricsLayerConnection

 # Give metrics_layer the info to connect to your data model and warehouse
 config = {
-  "repo_path": "~/Desktop/my-lookml-repo",
+  "location": "~/Desktop/my-data-model-repo",
   "connections": [
     {
-      "name": "mycompany",              # The name of the connection in LookML or yaml (you'll see this in model files)
+      "name": "mycompany",              # The name of the connection in yaml (you'll see this in model files) or the dbt profile name
       "type": "snowflake",
       "account": "2e12ewdq.us-east-1",
       "username": "demo_user",